- Blog Categories

 Table of Contents

 While working on Jenkins, there might be instances when you need to go for Jenkins restart.
 Right from troubleshooting an error to installing some new Jenkins plugin, there can be various reasons why you need to restart it.
-However, if you are starting your days with Jenkins and do not have a complete overview of the methods you need to use to restart Jenkins manually, I have got you covered.
+However, if you are starting your days with Jenkins and do not have a complete overview of the methods you need to use on how restart Jenkins manually, I have got you covered.
 This article comprises Jenkins tutorial to aid you in learning about ways for safe restarting Jenkins.
 If you want to know more about how to restart Jenkins and its different functionalities, you must check out some Jenkins course online.

 Different Ways to Restart Jenkins